-This is the easiest, quickest and most effective way to make limonada.
-In Spanish we call it limonada regardless of whether we are using limes or lemons, and it can be made with either, so enjoy this amazing limeade or lemonade.
-I used to make limonada the hard way: squeezing the juice out each lime or lemon, but one day (a long time ago) I was hanging out at my friend Marisha’s house.
-It was a warm day and lemonade sounded perfect, at first I was shocked when I saw her mix a whole lime, several cups of water and sugar in the blender.
+This is the easiest, quickest and most effective way to make limonada, limeade, or lemonade.
+In Spanish we call it limonada regardless of whether we are using limes or lemons, and it can be made with either.
+I used to make limonada the hard way: squeezing the juice out each lime or lemon.
+Then one day back in high school (a long time ago) I was hanging out at my friend Marisha’s house.
+It was a warm day and lemonade sounded perfect.
+At first I was shocked when I saw her put a whole lime, several cups of water and sugar in the blender.
 I was sure that it was going to a disaster, the strong taste of of the skin and the bitterness of pith were going to ruin it.
 She blended and strained the limonada, as soon as I tasted it (expecting I would have to politely pretend I liked it), I was amazed at how good and refreshing it was.
 The lime or lemon skins actually enhanced it, there was a slight bitter taste, but it was very subtle and actually made the limeade or lemonade better.

 - 2 limes or lemons, quartered and any seeds removed